Marketing Toolkit - Client Letters

 The importance of clients

 Your clients are your most valuable asset.
-A company will come to an end if it doesn't have a substantial client base.
+Without a substantial client base, a company can easily find itself in difficulty.
 Although increasing the number of new consumers is critical for business development, maintaining excellent connections with your existing customers is just as crucial.

-Client letters encourages loyalty and aids in the retention of current clients.
+Client letters help to encourage loyalty and support the retention of current clients.
 Keep in mind that it costs many times more to acquire a new customer than it does to keep an existing one.
 Customer Care may assist you in getting more referrals, increasing sales, and gaining new customers.
 Customer service increases the value of a client over time.

 When should you write client letters?